reepay/reepay-woocommerce-subscriptions/README.md

-# Billwerk+ Subscriptions for WooCommerce plugin
+# Billwerk+ Optimize

-The Official Billwerk+ Woocommerce plugin has been made for you to use on your wordpress site.
+The Official Billwerk+ Optimize Woocommerce plugin has been made for you to use on your wordpress site.
 Click below to download and install.

 Use the billwerk+ plugin for:

-* Integration Woocommerce with Billwerk+ subscriptions
+* Integration Woocommerce with Billwerk+ Optimize

 # Supported versions